Clive Lloyd: Career

 In 1971–72, Lloyd suffered a back injury while playing for a Rest of the World team at the Adelaide Oval.
 He was fielding in the covers when Ashley Mallett hit a lofted drive towards his area.
 He made an effort to take the catch but it bounced out of his hands when he hit the ground awkwardly.
 When he went to get up, he felt a stabbing pain in his back and he was unable to move.
 He spent the next few weeks in an Adelaide hospital flat on his back.
+Lloyd was able to return to the West Indies in February 1972 and played for Guyana against Barbados on 26 February and scored 60 runs.
+He then scored 133 and 104 not out for Guyana against the touring New Zealand team.
+He was recalled to play for the West Indies in the fourth test against New Zealand and was run out for 43 runs in the first innings.
+This led to bottles being thrown on the pitch.
+Lloyd had to go to the radio commentary team and broadcast an appeal for calm which allowed the game to be restarted 20 minutes later.